the-universal-linux-society/netpingV2/README.md

 ### Usage:

-To use the script, simply run it with Ruby after modifying the script with the required information:
+To use the script, simply run it with Ruby after modifying the script with the required server/email information.

 ### Requirements: